Conrad Grebel University College: Community

 Conrad Grebel University college places a strong emphasis on community.
 This is both a reflection of founding Mennonite values and of the small size of the college.
-Because of Grebel's small size (at most 142 residence students, 32 Apartment residents per term in addition to a number of associates) and emphasis on providing room for upper year students, most of the students know most of the other students in residence.
+Because of Grebel's small size (at most 140 residence students, 32 Apartment residents per term in addition to a number of off-campus associates) and emphasis on providing room for upper year students, most of the students know most of the other students in residence.
 Relationships with others are encouraged through Snack Nights, regular chapel services, and a weekly Community Supper at which the entire residence community, as well as some associate students and faculty and staff gather for a more formal dinner.
 Conrad Grebel University College is also affiliated with the Inter-Mennonite Children's Choir.